Best Rat Traps for Home (2026): 5 Picks Compared

 Goodnature Smart Trap (Bluetooth Connected)

-CO₂-powered, self-resetting trap that delivers up to 24 kills per cartridge without rebaiting.
-Bluetooth tracks activity through a mobile app — useful for sheds, garages, attics, and properties you don’t check daily.
+CO2-powered, self-resetting trap that can fire repeatedly from one cartridge without daily rebaiting.
+Bluetooth tracks activity through a mobile app — useful for sheds, garages, attics, and properties you do not check daily, but overkill for many indoor problems.

 Check Goodnature Smart Trap on Amazon →